Are you facing a Page indexing issue – Duplicate submitted URL not selected as canonical in the Google Search Console?

 - Remove all internal links pointing to the duplicate web page.

-Once these steps are done, don’t forget to select validate fix in Google Search Console.
+Once these steps are done, don’t forget to select, validate, and fix in Google Search Console.

-This issue usually occurs when Google prefer another page as canonical in contrast with the user-selected canonical.
+This issue usually occurs when Google prefers another page as canonical in contrast with the user-selected canonical.

 In fact, it doesn’t hurt SEO performance until a potential web page is affected.